 wildness was founded by Michelle Tudor and Peter Barnfather in 2015, and operates as an imprint of Platypus Press.

-We were honoured when wildness was featured by Poets & Writers in their Nine New Lit Mags You Need to Read feature (October 2016), mentioning that “Wildness features formally inventive work by both established and emerging writers that embraces the mysteries of the self and the outside world.” wildness (alongside Platypus) was also listed on Entropy Magazine’s Best of 2017 and Best of 2018 lists, in their presses, magazines, publishers and journals category.
+We were honoured when wildness was featured by Poets & Writers in their Nine New Lit Mags You Need to Read feature (October 2016), mentioning that “Wildness features formally inventive work by both established and emerging writers that embraces the mysteries of the self and the outside world.” wildness was also included in Entropy Magazine’s Best of 2017 and Best of 2018 lists, in their presses, magazines, publishers and journals category.

 Work published in wildness has been featured in or by Best of the Net, The Best Small Fictions, Bettering American Poetry and The Best American Essays, as well as on multiple occasions in Verse Daily’s Web Weekly feature.